AT A GLANCE

 “It was sensational.
 Going remote meant a few spanners in the works and some of what we’d set up technically had to change at the last minute, but in terms of getting the RPA solution installed and working, it just happened,” confirms Lucie.

-She has praise for the technical and support teams of Fuji Xerox, which rapidly pivoted for the solution delivery.
+She has praise for the technical and support teams of FUJIFILM Business Innovation, which rapidly pivoted for the solution delivery.

 “The remote training was essential to the success of this initiative.
 There were reservations about how well this would work through screens rather than in person, but the end result is we are up and running and we now also have a library of recorded sessions we can refer to at any time as our Robotic Centre of Excellence gears up.”